 Neonatal Touch & Massage Certification®

-Neonatal Touch & Massage Certification® (NTMC) is an exclusively neonatal, one-of-a-kind certification for neonatal healthcare providers.
-NTMC™ combines a holistic, neonatal and systems theory approach to massage, with an emphasis on families and nurturing opportunities, while elevating the standard of care that neonatal caregivers provide in their daily practice.
+NTMC® combines a holistic, neonatal and systems theory approach to massage, with an emphasis on families and nurturing opportunities, while elevating the standard of care that neonatal caregivers provide in their daily practice.
+This certification is not just a test you study for, but a process to advance both your knowledge AND skill development in Neuroprotective, Developmental, Family-Integrated Care, with an emphasis on neonatal massage!

-The Certification has been developed with a 3-fold purpose: to help NICU babies, families, and staff.
-It’s all about maximizing positive long-term development of the infant and giving families the opportunity and tools to bond with their infant.
+NTMC was developed with a 3-fold purpose: to help NICU babies, families, and staff.
+It’s all about maximizing positive long-term development of the infant and giving families the opportunity and tools to provide care for and bond with their infant.

 You Will Learn How To: